-Replacement front lower control arm bushes for the Land Rover Discovery Series 3
+Replacement front lower control arm bushes for the Land Rover Discovery Series 3 and 4

 In order to achieve this, Land Rover introduced a bespoke hydraulic bush that was fitted to the rear of the arm and, even though it looks from the outside to be a standard rubber bush, it is in fact filled with oil.
 This design has proved to be vulnerable to failure, often caused by impact, as drivers of 4x4s often believe that their ‘off-road’ vehicle can cope with mounting pavements and negotiating speed bumps at a pace that would not be attempted if driving a normal car.
 This, coupled with the natural degradation of rubber, can cause the hydraulic fluid to leak out, which results in excessive movement in the lower arm.